Friday, August 16, 2024

 Collection: Not So Much, Said the Cat by Michael Swanwick

 Joyce Carol Oates’ Give Me Your Heart contains numerous superb stories, but the bleak overall thematic nature offers little in terms of hope, so Not So Much, Said the Cat by Michael Swanwick is the collection pick this year as the tone and nature of the stories allow for more versatility, and there is also a dose of humour, which can make any text more meaningful and rewarding.
 I find that Swanwick even at his worst is still a good read, which speaks volumes in itself.
 As expected, Swanwick has produced an amusing and innovative collection of stories here.
-It’s nice to know that there’s a writer like Swanwick around who you can turn to whenever you’re in the need for a good short read.
+It’s nice to know that there’s a writer like Swanwick around who you can turn to whenever you’re in the need of a quality short read.

 Happy 2024!